Title: Driving Miss Daisy

-Writers: Alfred Uhry
+Writer: Alfred Uhry

-According to present perspective, this film is way too plain, the whole story centers on Miss Daisy and his chauffeur Mr. Hoke’s daily lives, which truly emulates from real life trivialise it’s hard to believe the fact that it is the Best Film winner of Oscar awards in 1990 (a rare case as winning BEST FILM without a BEST DIRECTOR nomination, in fact it was only the third case in the history).
+According to present perspective, this film is way too plain, the whole story centers on Miss Daisy and his chauffeur Mr. Hoke’s daily lives, which truly emulates from real life trivialize it’s hard to believe the fact that it is the Best Film winner of Oscar awards in 1990 (a rare case as winning BEST FILM without a BEST DIRECTOR nomination, in fact it was only the third case in the history).
 Yet as soon as I could make myself composed, I did enjoy every minute of the film.